mongodb/specifications/source/run-command/run-command.rst

     interface RunCommandOptions {
       /**
        * An optional readPreference setting to apply to server selection logic.
-       * Also the value that MUST be applied to the command document as the $readPreference global command argument if not set to primary.
+       * This value MUST be applied to the command document as the $readPreference global command argument if not set to primary.
        *
        * @defaultValue primary
        *